Cleeng/cleeng-wp-plugin/readme.txt

 1. This is how Cleeng layer looks when the visitor sees Cleeng for the first time
 2. This is how Cleeng layer looks when the visitor is registered
-3. Purchase confirmation screen - all new users get 5 free credits
+3. Purchase confirmation screen - all new users get 2 free credits
 4. Creating new content (Admin)
 5. Cleeng Widget (Admin)

 == Changelog ==

+= 1.0.2 =
+* support for translations
+* minor visual improvements

 = 1.0.1 =
 * compatibility with WordPress 3.1